joshuawisc/code-foo-9/pokeball-question/README.md

 # Pokeball Question

 I started learning three.js recently and decided to use that to visualize my answer.
+I didn't get time to make it responsive so it looks the best on a full size laptop screen.
 It can be found here: https://joshuawisc.github.io/pokemon/

 I was unable to find the diameter of Coit Tower so I used an approximate value that I got from Google Maps.